Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 Vulnerability scanners

-This is another form of bot traffic that is sometimes good but mostly bad.
+This is another form of bot traffic that is mostly good but sometimes bad.

 Web security companies naturally and helpfully scan for software, plugin, and theme vulnerabilities that can be patched and fixed.